Tips To Beat Stress

 Inside the exam room

-• Settle down and give yourself a few minutes to first read through the paper .
+• Settle down and give yourself a few minutes to read through the paper.

 • Read instructions carefully.